Manufacturing Order Details

 - The quantity of the target lot is updated.

-If the quantity is changed after the MO is started:
+If the quantity is changed after the MO is started, or if it is already finished:

-- Mass (re)book materials of all planned MOs at once to book materials.
+- You can mass (re)book materials of all planned MOs at once to book materials.

 The Operations section of a manufacturing order contains a list of the manufacturing operations, where it is possible to assign workers or departments and edit each operation.